-ALL of the following documents - some must be original documents - must be brought to the Registration Services office in person (step 3 in the previous page) for a student's registration to be considered complete.
-This office visit will take approximately 30 minutes per student.
+ALL of the following documents - some must be original versions - must be brought to the Registration Services office to the in-person office visit (step 3 in the previous page).
+The in-person office visit will take approximately 30 minutes per student.
+THE IN-PERSON VISIT CAN NOT UNLESS ALL DOCUMENTS ARE PRESENTED, and a registration will not be considered complete until all documents are provided.

 1. Original document of Parent or Guardian/Caregiver identification: Photo id such as passport or Driver's License or ID Card.
 NOTE: If student lives full time with a caregiver instead of a parent, caregiver must provide a completed Caregiver Affidavit.